claire-codes/hugo-blog/content/blog/2018-10-04-displaying-column-card-counts-in-trello.markdown

 - longread
 ---

-I'm currently enjoying using Trello to manage daily tasks and jobs.
+My current favourite tool for managing daily tasks and jobs is Trello.
 [Trello](https://trello.com/) is a free web application for project management.
-A project is represented by a board, which contains columns (e.g. "To-do", "Doing", "Done") and cards representing tasks, that can be moved between columns.
-It can be used to organise pretty much anything.
-I'm using a board for managing blog post ideas and finding it very helpful.
-But I’m missing one feature: I’d like to know how many cards are in each list.
+You can use a Trello board to organise pretty much anything.
+I have a board for managing blog post ideas and finding it very helpful.
+But I’m missing one feature: I’d like to see the total number of cards in each list displayed at the top of each column.

-This is how my board looks with no numbers:
+This is how the board looks initially, with no totals:

 ![Trello board, columns and lists with no count](/images/trello-no-count.png)

-I started looking at how I could do this and fell into my usual rabbit-hole.
-Here are some different methods I discovered for adding a card count at the top of each column.
+So I started investigating how I could add this information in myself.
+Here are some of the different methods I discovered for displaying the column card total.

 ## Use the card filter